 Confidentiality is essential to the work of The Ombuds Office.
-The ombudsperson will not identify you or discuss your concerns with anyone unless you give permission, and only to the extent that you permit.
-In very unusual circumstances, such as a court order, or if the ombudsperson believes that disclosure is necessary to address an imminent risk of serious harm and all other options appear to have been exhausted, information may need to be shared.
+The Ombuds Office will not identify you or discuss your concerns with anyone without your permission unless the Ombudsperson determines that there is an imminent risk of serious harm or the Ombudsperson is compelled to do so.
+(For example, an ombudsperson may be subpoenaed.)

 The ombudsperson functions on an informal and off-the-record basis.
 She listens, receives and provides information, helps to clarify issues and develop a range of responsible options.
 With the permission of the visitor or caller, and at her discretion, the ombudsperson may seek additional information or clarification to better understand the nature of a problem.

-Speaking to the ombudsperson does not constitute “legal” notice to Brown University.
+The Ombudsperson is not authorized to accept “legal” notice to Brown University.
 The ombudsperson follows no prescribed sequence of steps, and does not participate in any formal grievance process.
 If you wish to engage in a formal procedure, such as filling a grievance or putting the University on notice, the ombudsperson can give you information about how to do so.

 The Ombuds office officially reports to the President about issues and trends but is independent of any University structure.
 The ombudsperson advocates for fair process and its implementation.